 If the clog is located within the vacuum hose, the handle of a broom can help dislodge it.
 You can also use a wire hanger; however, you must take care to avoid accidentally stabbing the hanger through your vacuum hose.

-- 【Self-Cleaning Dustpan Teeth】- Built in scraper and comb/Teeth for easy to Clean Broom into Dustpan , Clean Pet Hair and Human Hair with one Pull on the Teeth, no need to worry about cleaning up hair and confetti on the broom.
+- [Self-Cleaning Dustpan Teeth] - Built in scraper and comb/Teeth for easy to Clean Broom into Dustpan , Clean Pet Hair and Human Hair with one Pull on the Teeth.
+The rubber lip of the dust pan is flush with the floor and the teeth clean out the bristles easily.

-- 【Powerful After-Service】- Every customer can enjoy 30 days refund or replacement, No question asked.
-Please contact us firstly if any questions, risk-free provides a reliable purchasing experience, your satisfaction is our boundless motivation!
+- [Powerful After-Service] - Every customer can enjoy 30 days refund or replacement, No question asked.
+Please contact us firstly when you have any questions, risk-free guarantee provides a reliable purchasing experience, your satisfaction is our boundless motivation!

 Trash Bag